Domenico Savino: Career

 Early in his career in the United States, Savino brought to the U.S. the famous silent motion picture star, Rudolph Valentino.

 At various times, Savino conducted the CBS Symphony, orchestrated by Paul Whiteman - the famous "Big Band" leader - and Vincent Lopez.
 Savino became one of the "Big Three" partners in the American music publishing firm, Robbins Music.
 Many of Domenico Savino's popular pieces are published under the pseudonym "D. Onivas," which was simply a reversal of his last name.
 Savino is credited with composing over 2500 published compositions, most of which are classical or semi-classical in nature, and is responsible for adapting "Moonlight Love" from Debussy's Clair de Lune.
 Domenico arranged for many of the most famous names in the music industry during the 1920s through the 1940s, including Hugo Winterhalter and Mitchell Ayres.

 Later life and death

-Savino, in his later years, recorded substantially with the Rome Symphony Orchestra for the company Thomas J. Valentino Inc., who operates a music library in New York.
+Savino, in his later years, recorded substantially with the Rome Symphony Orchestra for the company Thomas J. Valentino Inc., which operates a music library in New York.
 Many of Domenico's original compositions are still available online.